 Our Undergraduate Accounting and Finance programme at Bayes Business School of City, University of London are delivered in strategic partnership with the Institute of Chartered Accountants in England and Wales (ICAEW).
 We also have strong links with employers, therefore giving you the best possible opportunities to network and form connections within the industry.

-An Accounting and finance degree from Bayes Business School is more than what it appears to be.
-As an accountant, there are many different areas accountants must understand, including economics, statistics, taxation, assurance and law.
-If this sounds like you, accountancy could be for you.
+An Accounting and Finance degree from Bayes Business School is more than it appears to be.
+As an accountant, there are many different areas you need expertise in, including economics, statistics, taxation, assurance and law.
+If this sounds like you, a financial accounting course could be for you.

 Every business needs an accountant.
-So being a qualified accountant means you can choose the industry you want to work in.
+So studying a financial accounting course to become a qualified accountant means you can choose the industry you want to work in.

 Accounting and finance covers economics, statistics, taxation, assurance and law.
 If that’s where your interests lie, accountancy could be for you.

 With an accounting and finance degree you have a choice of career paths.
 You can work within an organisation as their dedicated accountant, managing their budgets and financial forecasting.

 You can also become a chartered accountant and work in more of a consultancy role, which involves tasks like auditing a company’s accounts to make sure they’re following the law.